Leon-S-Kenndy/LoughboroughTrashnet/README.md

 31 plastics

 And a dataset mixed with data from Trashnet.
-Currently, the dataset consists of 769 images:
+Currently, the dataset consists of 1480 images:

 100(0 from Transhnet) batteries

-43 cans_tins
+115 (72 from )cans_tins

-159(88 from Trashnet)cardboard
+159 (88 from Trashnet) cardboard

-98 paper cups
+98 (0 from Transhnet) paper cups

-333 foodwaste
+333 (0 from Transhnet) foodwaste

-160 generalWaste
+160 (0 from Transhnet) generalWaste

 213 (204 from Transhnet) glass